eteq/pymodelfit/docs/start.rst

 Developing PyModelFit
 ---------------------

 PyModelFit is an open source project, and contributions are welcome.
-The `git hub project page <http://github.com/eteq/pymodelfit>`_ has the development version of the source code, as well as the bug tracker.
+The `github project page <http://github.com/eteq/pymodelfit>`_ has the development version of the source code, as well as the bug tracker.
 Code guidelines are the same as for the :mod:`astropysics` project, and are detailed